Gone With The....

 Harper Davis

-Have you thought about how Quantum Gates relates to Quantum Algorithms?
+Have you thought about how Quantum Computing relates to Grover's Algorithm?
 Adds another layer!

 Morgan Taylor